nodejs/node/COLLABORATOR_GUIDE.md

   attempt to fix the issue will be made before the next release; If no fix is provided then the commit will be reverted.

-When any change is landed in master, and it is determined that the such changes *do* break existing code, a decision may be made to revert those changes either temporarily or permanently.
+When any changes are landed on the master branch and it is determined that the changes *do* break existing code, a decision may be made to revert those changes either temporarily or permanently.
 However, the decision to revert or not can often be based on many complex factors that are not easily codified.
 It